NyanLinHtet07/NyanLinHtet07/README.md

-I'm just a developer, who can use vue and laravel.
+I'm a developer, who can use vue and laravel.